yeohhq/tp/docs/UserGuide.md

 ### Adding a patient: `add`

 Adds a patient to the address book.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`
+Format: `add n/NAME g/GENDER bd/BIRTHDATE (in YYYY/MM/DD format) bt/BLOODTYPE p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A patient can have any number of tags (including 0)